Team

 Hello!

-I’m Natalie, the founder and general editor of Berean Holiness.
-I was raised in independent, Pentecostal, Holiness churches, 5 to be exact.
-My father was an adult Sunday School teacher, my grandparents were Holiness pastors for around 30 years, my Uncle is currently a Holiness pastor.
+I’m Natalie, a cofounder and now executive director of Berean Holiness.
+I was raised in independent, Trinitarian, Pentecostal, Holiness churches—attending six total.
+My father was an adult Sunday School teacher, my grandparents were Holiness pastors for around thirty years, my uncle is currently a Holiness pastor.
 I also have dozens of Holiness aunts, uncles and cousins.
 I grew up surrounded by this culture, and as a homeschooler, I knew little else.

 As I launched into my teen years, I continued studying my beliefs.
 Apologetics was a huge interest; I loved studying out the arguments for God’s existence and proof of Christ’s resurrection.
 I emerged strongly convinced that Christianity was true beyond reasonable doubt.
 However, the more I studied doctrines unique to or rare outside my movement, the more questions I had.
 Why did we sell unisex T-shirts at camp while condemning women’s pants for being similar to men’s pants?
 Why did we call jewelry sin and not wearing clothes when the same sentence that says not to let our beauty come from jewelry also says for it to not come from “the putting on of apparel”?
 Why did we say every believer has to speak in tongues to have the Holy Spirit when 1 Corinthians 12 is very clear that the gift of tongues is not for every Christian?
 I did what any rational 14 year old would do, I started asking my questions.
 Unfortunately, I was rarely answered.
 One person informed me that a devil was trying to possess me, and in a different incident I was told that my questions would disqualify me from a ministry position.

-At age 17, I moved to PA to attend Free Gospel Bible Institute.
+At age seventeen, I moved to Pennsylvania to attend Free Gospel Bible Institute.
+Ironically, I wrote in my testimony letter (part of my application) that I “have a special burden for cults that claim Christianity.”
 By this time, I’d already decided that my Christian friends wearing pants and purity rings were no less Christian than myself.
 Scripture certainly left them that liberty.
-As I grew closer to the Lord and continued studying over my 3 years, my focus increasingly turned towards evangelism.
+As I grew closer to the Lord and continued studying over my three years, my focus increasingly turned towards evangelism.
 If I was going to wear skirts even though the Bible never states to do so, then I definitely must share the gospel because that command is blatantly clear.
 I became overwhelmed by the fact that nearly every child I spoke to in the Bible School’s local community had never heard the gospel, and yet, there was no plan in place to change that.
 If we couldn’t reach our Jerusalem, why talk about winning the world?
 I loved the school, I loved my time there, I loved the teaching I received; but at the end of the day I wasn’t satisfied.
 Love is the greatest commandment; where was our love for our lost community?
 Where was our love for local churches?

 During my senior year, I decided to forfeit my Christian liberties, even though I knew they existed, in order to serve and minister among holiness churches.
 I honestly couldn’t have cared less whether or not I ever wore a necklace or brushed on mascara.
 Looks have never been my strength, nor my focus, so I was happy to stay the same way I always had been in order to obtain more influence, respect, and opportunities within holiness circles.
 I continued to place large efforts into spearheading youth outreaches.
 The going was tough, and it was soon apparent that in order to be able to lead and teach outreach successfully I was going to need to train under Christians who had done so themselves.

 When I arrived in Europe, I thought the first few churches I found must be some incredible anomaly.
-After 5-6 months, 14 nations, and dozens of conversations, I began to realize I was the anomaly; my church was the odd one out.
+After five to six months, fourteen nations, and dozens of conversations, I began to realize I was the anomaly; my church was the odd one out.
 It was hard for these Christians, from various denominations across Russia, Belgium, England, the Netherlands, Ireland, Hungary, Serbia, Poland, Spain, and more-to even fathom a church that hadn’t seen strangers come to Christ in up to ten years.
 Yet, this was the norm in the churches I grew up in.
 Something was off kilter…

 I still love the Christians in the Holiness movement.
 They’re my brothers and sisters in Christ, as much as any other Bible-believing church, and my heart’s desire is to see them thrive.
 I crave to see them become churches who are known for their love, just as Jesus said His disciples would be known (John 13:35).
 I long to see them passionately working to turn their communities upside down for Christ, just as the early church did (Acts 17:6).
 I’d love little more than to see them unify with their fellow believers, just Christ prayed for in Gethsemane (John 17:20-23).
 The holiness people I grew up with are some of the most wonderfully, doggedly-dedicated Christians I’ve ever met.
 They’re willing to sacrifice greatly to do what they believe scripture teaches.
 I love that.